andermaco/spark_iceberg_schema_evolution/README.md

 ## Usage

+For testing purposes, you can generate fake data using the src/utils/fake_data.py script or use you own csv files:

-1. Place your CSV files in `data/raw/` directory.
-There are some example files in the directory.
-You can use them to test the job, even you can add more files to the directory using the faker script
+1. Place your CSV files in `data/raw/` directory, or **you can generate some example files using the src/utils/fake_data.py script**, you can use them to test the job, even you can add more files to the directory later on to test the schema evolution, take care, **the job will process all the files in the directory**.

-    ```python
+    - Generate files 1-20 (default)
+        ```bash
         python src/utils/fake_data.py
+        ```
+    - Generate specific range (e.g., files 16-20)
+        ```bash
+        python src/utils/fake_data.py --start 16 --end 20
+        ```
+    - Specify max records per file
+        ```bash
+        python src/utils/fake_data.py --start 16 --end 20 --records 5
         ```

 2. Configure AWS settings in `.vscode/launch.json`